Harmonica Incident: Yogi Berra and the Yankees

 In the years after World War II, the Yankees had come to dominate Major League Baseball in a way that no team had done before or since.
 Between 1947 and 1963, the team appeared in the World Series 14 times, winning ten.
 Rooting for the Yankees, as Peter Golenbock, the author of several books about the Yankees, some in collaboration with players, wrote, "became like rooting for U.S. Steel".
 Stars of the earlier era like Joe DiMaggio had been almost seamlessly replaced by younger players like Mickey Mantle.
 One of those, former catcher Lawrence "Yogi" Berra, had been a constant on the team.

 Berra had accumulated considerable baseball knowledge during his career.
 Casey Stengel, the Yankees' manager throughout the 1950s, had considered him the most important player on the team, sometimes describing Berra as his assistant manager.
 When he published his own memoirs in 1961, a blurb on the back cover by well-regarded Baltimore Orioles manager Paul Richards suggested that Berra would be an excellent manager himself.
 Since Berra was nearing the end of his playing career, the Orioles and other teams made indications that they would be interested in hiring him for that position.

 Berra explained later that he had turned down the other clubs' offers because many of them were not regular contenders for the pennant and he did not believe it likely that a new manager would last more than two seasons.
 During 1962, the Yankees' management noticed that Stengel, whom they had fired due to his advancing age a few seasons earlier, was becoming a big draw for the expansion New York Mets of the National League as the manager during their inaugural season.
 Despite the Mets' poor performance, the team regularly filled the aging Polo Grounds, and the Yankees only barely outdrew them even though they wound up winning the World Series.
-The executives worried that Berra, popular with the fans and the media, might be lured over to the Mets after his playing days were done, and with that team expected to move to the newer, larger Shea Stadium within two seasons, the possibility existed that the Mets' attendance figures could exceed those of the Yankees.
+The executives worried that Berra, popular with the fans and the media, might be lured over to the Mets after his playing days were done (he would in fact join as player-coach in 1965), and with that team expected to move to the newer, larger Shea Stadium within two seasons, the possibility existed that the Mets' attendance figures could exceed those of the Yankees.